filamentphp/filament/packages/panels/docs/02-getting-started.md

 ### Setting up the patients table

 Visit the `/admin/patients` page again.
-If you created a patient, there should be one empty row in the table — with an edit button.
-Let's add some columns to the table so we can view the actual patient data.
+If you have created a patient, there should be one empty row in the table — with an edit button.
+Let's add some columns to the table, so we can view the actual patient data.

 Open the `PatientResource.php` file.
 You should see a `table()` method with an empty `columns([...])` array.
 You can use this array to add columns to the `patients` table.

 #### Adding text columns

 Filament bundles a large selection of [table columns](../tables/columns).
-Let's use a simple [text column](../tables/columns/text) for all of the fields in the `patients` table:
+Let's use a simple [text column](../tables/columns/text) for all the fields in the `patients` table:

 ```php
 use Filament\Tables;